5

 Sarah K. Cheema (Ph.D candidate, Architecture)

-Sarah K. Cheema is a PhD candidate in Architecture (History/Theory) at the Taubman College of Architecture and Urban Planning, University of Michigan, working cold war Pakistan.
-Her research foregrounds pan-Islamic networks and other forms of South-South collaboration to rethink how development, expertis, and architectural knowledge circulated during the Cold War.
-Against scholarship that centers Western aid and technical authority as the primary drivers of postcolonial modernization, she asks what comes into view when we follow postcolonial institutions, cultural programs and professional exchanges operating within and across the Muslim world and the broader Third World.
+Sarah K. Cheema is a PhD candidate in Architecture (History/Theory) at the Taubman College, University of Michigan where her research focuses on Cold War Pakistan.
+Her work foregrounds pan-Islamic networks and other forms of South-South collaboration to rethink how development, expertise, and architectural knowledge circulated during the Cold War.
+Against scholarship that centers Western aid and technical authority as the primary drivers of postcolonial modernization, she asks what comes into view when we follow postcolonial institutions, cultural programs, and professional exchanges operating within and across the Muslim world and the broader Third World.
+She studied Architectural History at the Bartlett School of Architecture, UCL and Architectural Design at the National College of Arts, Lahore.

 Photography and the Visual Politics of a Saharan Hospital (1943–51)